VanGoghCode/NLP_doomscrolling/README.md

 ### Tech Stack Layers
 ![Tech Stack Layers](docs/diagrams/Tech%20Stack%20Layers.png)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-MIT License - feel free to use this for your own projects!

 ## 🙏 Acknowledgments

 - Research data from "The Dark at the End of the Tunnel" doomscrolling study
 - Google Gemini API for AI-powered analysis
 - HeroUI for beautiful components
 - The open-source community

----

-**Built with ❤️ to help people take control of their digital lives.**